 Low and zero emission heavy vehicle trial scheme

-The low and zero emission heavy vehicle trial scheme, aims to support the introduction of more efficient, productive and safer heavy vehicles on the South Australian road network.
+The low and zero emission heavy vehicle (LZEHV) trial scheme aims to support the introduction of more efficient, productive and safer heavy vehicles on the South Australian road network.

 The scheme is a key step in reducing greenhouse gas emissions in the transport sector and aligns with the South Australian Government’s goals to reduce greenhouse gas emissions by more than 50% below 2005 levels by 2030, and to achieve net zero emissions by 2050.

-The scheme is available to any prime mover that is powered by:
+The scheme is available to any prime mover used in an eligible combination that is powered by:

 • an electric motor with fixed or removable batteries